betaflight/betaflight/docs/Rx.md

 After configuring channel ranges use the sub-trim on your transmitter to set the middle point of pitch, roll, yaw and throttle.

+You can also use rxrange to reverse the direction of an input channel, e.g. `rxrange 0 2000 1000`.